Hellbufl/celestial-old/README.md

 - The "Create Trigger" keybinds now directly start and end the recording respectively

 Separate Paths are stored as `.p` files in `/Paths` in your game directory.

+# Known Issues
+Unwanted behaviour I am aware of and that I will work on:
+- The game freezes with a black screen on startup if the mouse curser is where the ImGUI window would be
+- The screen freezes when changing window settings like resolution